jelmervdl/kennissysteem/README.md

 When it is determinable, so either *Yes* or *No*, **the rule itself is removed from the knowledge base to prevent infinite loops**.

-It repeats this step until non of the rules' conditions are determinable anymore, i.e. there are either no rules left, or all of their conditions yield *Maybe*.
+It repeats this step until non of the rules' conditions are determinable, i.e. there are either no rules left, or all of their conditions yield *Maybe*.

 ## Yes/No/Maybe
 The solver makes use of [three-valued logic](https://en.wikipedia.org/wiki/Three-valued_logic#Kleene_and_Priest_logics), namely *yes*, *no* and *I don't have enough information*.
 That last one is encoded using the *Maybe* object. *Yes* and *No* just behave as expected, and *Maybe* propagates: